timescale/pgai/docs/openai.md

     ```
   This only works for certain models.

-- Pass a user identifier.
+- Pass a user identifier:

     ```sql
     SELECT openai_embed